[Updated August 2020]

 WRITE TO THE DECISION-MAKERS

-1) Write to Governor Jerry Brown, telling him this forest is a unique treasure and must be saved.
-The current “pause” should become permanent.
-Governor Brown is ex-officio a Regent of the UC Board of Regents.
+1) Write to Governor Gavin Newsom, telling him this forest is a unique treasure and must be saved.
+The new Plan will destroy the forest.
+Governor Newsom is ex-officio a Regent of the UC Board of Regents.

 “Due to limited resources, responses to inquiries via mail may take up to 90 days.
 If you would like a more timely response, please use the email form ….”
 HERE.

-2) Write to the Board of Regents to thank them for taking a pause in this controversial, expensive, and environmentally destructive act, and asking them to preserve the forest that we know and love.
+2) Write to the Board of Regents to ask them to preserve the forest that we know and love.
+Thank them for UCSF’s commitment not to use pesticides in the forest.

 Address: Office of the Secretary and